English Settlement: Background

 By the early 1980s, XTC—and particularly frontman Andy Partridge—were fatigued from their grueling touring regimen.
 During one performance on their 1979–1980 Drums and Wires tour, Partridge suffered momentary amnesia, forgetting XTC's songs as well as his own identity.
 Once the tour was done, they had only a few weeks to write their fourth album, Black Sea.
 It was released in September 1980 to critical acclaim and peaked at number 16 in the UK and number 41 in the US.
 The album's arrangements were written with the band's subsequent concert performances in mind, avoiding overdubs unless they could be performed live.

-On the proceeding tour, XTC were the supporting act for the Police, playing arena stadiums in Australia, New Zealand, the US and Canada.
-Partridge's fatigue worsened and his mental state continued to deteriorate.
+On the following tour, XTC were the supporting act for the Police, playing arena stadiums in Australia, New Zealand, the US, and Canada.
+Partridge's fatigue worsened, and his mental state continued to deteriorate.
 While in upstate New York in December 1980, he exited the tour van to relieve himself.
 As he remembered, "I wandered into this field ... and I thought, 'Who am I?
 Who the hell am I, and what am I doing in this field?'
 And just got back ... laying on the seat in the back of the van in a fetal position, sobbing quietly, not knowing who the hell I was."
-His then-wife Marianne blamed his illness on his longtime dependency on Valium, which he had been prescribed since his early teens.
+His then-wife, Marianne, blamed his illness on his longtime dependency on Valium, which he had been prescribed since his early teens.
 On 4 April 1981, while the couple were staying at the Tropicana Hotel in Los Angeles, she threw away his tablets.
-From then, he experienced intense withdrawal effects that he later described as "brain melt".
+From then on, he experienced intense withdrawal effects that he later described as "brain melt".